syntec-research/Cafca/Dataset.md

 `SUBJECT` and `EXP` are 5-digit numbers. `ENV` is a 3-digit number.
 Camera names go from `C00` to `C29`.
 Image data (RGB, foreground masks, and segmentation maps) are saved as PNG; the cameras as JSON.
 Please see the colab for an example on how to load a particular scene.

 ## Environments

 The dataset contains each expression rendered in three different environments.
 The first environment (index `000`) is the same for all expressions (`Laval_Indoor_9C4A5690_8k.exr`).
 The other two environments are picked at random from the [Laval Indoor Dataset](http://indoor.hdrdb.com/).
 The environment name is saved in `environment.json` in the `color_image` folder.

+## Expressions

+The expressions (00001...00012) are sampled randomly for each environment.
+They are not consistent across different environments.
+Only the neutral expression (00000) is fixed for all samples.

 ## Coordinate System